This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 What made it so special?
 We didn’t have anything, but we really didn’t need anything either.
 What we did want, though, was to more than ever focus on Jesus.

 We did our first ever Jesse Tree, and we hand-made each ornament for it.
 If you have never heard of a Jesse Tree, I highly recommend it for Advent.
-Most kits come with ready made paper ornaments, and you can find free devotions and craft instructions just like this one.
+Most kits come with ready made paper ornaments, and you can find free devotions and craft instructions.
 Typically, we think of Advent starting on December 1st, but it actually starts on the Sunday closest to Nov.
 30, and includes the four Sundays leading up to Christmas, so don’t let it sneak up on you!

 It was also the first year we read Jotham’s Journey, which we borrowed from friends because that year we just didn’t have the extra money to spend.